 Over the years many O'Malleys have made contacts and built friendships through the O'Malley Clan Association.
 The O'Malley Clan have been involved in reaching out to our Diaspora for over 60 years.
 We plan to continue this work for many years to come!

 The main event for the Clan is the Annual O'Malley Clan Rally.
 This is held each summer in one of the O'Malley hotspots in Ireland, usually in the hometown of the Chieftain, and is always a fun-filled weekend for all who attend.
 The Rally is organised by The Chieftain and voluntary committee.

 Each year the Clan appoints, by election, a new Chieftain, and Táiniste.
 The Chieftain is elevated to this position during a ceremony at the Annual Rally, surrounded by The Guardian Chieftain, Past Chieftains, and members of the Clan.
-In 2017 Pearce O'Malley of Westport was appointed Chieftain following on from Sarah Kelly of Galway.
+In 2018 Brendan O'Malley of Limerick was appointed Chieftain following on from Pearce O'Malley of Westport.
 Chieftains have hailed from Mayo, Galway, Limerick, Dublin, UK, and USA.
-Brendan O'Malley from Limerick is the current Tánaiste.
+Dr Tom O'Malley from Westport is the current Tánaiste.

-A Guardian Chieftain is appointed from from among the Past Chieftains to serve a three year term, to provide continuity of traditions.
+A Guardian Chieftain is appointed from among the Past Chieftains to serve a three year term, to provide continuity of traditions.
 The current Guardian Chieftain is Ellen O'Malley-Dunlop of Dublin and Clare Island.

 The aims of the O'Malley Clan Association are set out in the Constitution of the organisation.